HappyThomas1/PubMedIDRetriever/README.md

 ChatGPT API recognize which is the title of the reference.

 ### Requirement:
+Input file should be named as papers.txt.
+One paper in each line.

 OpenAI API key should be set as an environmental variable OPENAI_API_KEY

 Your email address should be set as an environmental variable EMAIL_ADDRESS.
 Alternatively, you may directly edit the code as follows